z0on/GO_MWU/README.md

 	- table of measure of interest for your sequences: two columns of comma-separated
 		values: gene id, continuous measure of significance (such as fold-change or -log(p-value)).
 To perform standard GO enrichment analysis based on Fisher's exact test, use binary measure (1 or 0, i.e., either sgnificant or not).
+To analyze modules derived from WGCNA, specify 0 for genes not included in the module and the kME value (number betweem 0 and 1, module membership score) for genes included in the module.

 	It is important to have the latter two tables representing the whole genome (or transcriptome) - at least the portion that was measured -